-Referral and signposting to outside agencies (e.g. debt advice, housing advice) will be made where appropriate, focusing in particular where a DHP will not resolve serious underlying financial problems.
+Referral and signposting to outside agencies (e.g. debt advice, housing advice) will be made where appropriate, focusing in particular on those cases where a DHP will not resolve serious underlying financial problems.
+Consent will be gained before such referrals are made.